Best Headphones for Podcasting [2024]

 Headphone features & factors to consider

-Buying a pair of headphones doesn't have to be complicated, but there a few factors to consider to make sure you et the most of your purchase.
+Buying a pair of headphones doesn't have to be complicated, but there are a few factors to consider to make sure you get the most out of your purchase.
 Here are a few things to consider before you make a purchase.

-Comfort: Do they have ear pads?
+• Comfortable fit: Do they have ear pads?
 Are they heavy?
-Could you wear them for more than an hour without being uncomfortable?
+Could you wear them for long periods of time without being uncomfortable?

-Noise canceling: Noise cancelling is a feature that has its advantages, but isn't really needed for podcast audio.
+• Noise canceling: Noise canceling is a feature that has its advantages, but isn't really needed for podcast audio.
 Too much noise cancellation can misrepresent the audio and also comes with a hefty price tag for a feature that isn't necessary for podcasters anyway.

 Closed-back vs open-back